adogb/prosper-loans/README.md

 # Prosper Loans Dataset Exploration and Analysis

+Link to the report: [Prosper Loans Dataset Exploration and Analysis](https://adogb.github.io/prosper-loans/) See exploration.html for the initial exploratory analysis.

 ## Dataset

 The dataset includes 110,000+ listings of consumer loans provided by Prosper, with information on the borrower and loan details and status, among others.
 I was only interested in looking at closed loans, so my deataset was actually 43,000+ listings.